bibekanandadatta/JHU-Dissertation-Template/README.md

   - For the subsection headings, I used `\normalsize\itshape` (*italic 12 pt*).
   - For the table and figure captions, I used `\small` (10.95 pt), and for the footnotes, I used `\footnotesize` (10 pt).

-- All the texts in the Abstract, Acknowledgement, and the main texts are double-spaced.
-Dedication and any other special prefaces could be spaced to the author's liking.
-You can define local environments for dedication and quotes to be arbitrarily spaced.
+- All the texts in the Abstract, Dedication, and Acknowledgement, and the main texts are double-spaced.
-  - Table of Contents (TOC), List of Tables (LOT), and List of Figures (LOF) in the front matter are one-half-spaced.
+  - Table of Contents (TOC), List of Tables (LOT), and List of Figures (LOF) in the front matter, and bibliographic references in the back matter are one-half-spaced.
-  - Item spacing in TOC is default from the `tocloft` package and item spacing in the LOT and LOF is 6 pt.
+  - Item spacing in TOC is default from the `tocloft` package.
+Item spacing in the LOT and LOF and Bibliographic references is 7.25 pt (approximately `0.5\baselineskip`).
-  - Bibliographic items in the back matter are single-spaced with `0.5\baselineskip` spacing between each item.
   - Footnotes are single-spaced with `\baselineskip` spacing between each footnote.

 - Currently, the document is formatted to have **three** levels of paragraph-style environments (section, subsection, subsubsection) for writing.
 All of them are shown in the Table of Contents as well.